 The difference in spelling is probably one of the biggest differences between British and American English.
 Although it may not be noticeable when speaking or listening, there can be some confusion when writing.

 Many words in British have the letter u after the o.
 For example, you might come across colour or honour.
-In America, the ‘u’ is dropped, and American English is usually simplified.
+The ‘u’ is dropped in America, and American English is usually simplified.

-Another common difference is that Americans use the letter ‘z’, while British people use an ‘s’, for example in the verb organise.
-Words like theatre or metre are spelled theatre and meter in America.
+Another common difference is that Americans use the letter ‘z’, while British people use an ‘s’, for example, in the verb organise.
+Words like theatre or metre are spelt theatre and meter in America.

 Also, in the UK you will often find a double ‘l’, such as in ‘travelled’, which Americans find unnecessary, and write ‘travelled’ instead.
-There are also other small differences, such as ‘grey’ and ‘gray’ or ‘kerb’ and ‘curb’.
+Other small differences include ‘grey’ and ‘gray’ or ‘kerb’ and ‘curb’.

 How important are the differences between British and American English?

-In the end, however, British and American English still have more in common than differences, it is simply often exaggerated.
+In the end, however, British and American English still have more in common than differences; it is simply often exaggerated.
 If you know one version, you will have no problems with the other.
-With the exception of a few regional dialects, most British and Americans have no problem communicating with each other.
+Except for a few regional dialects, most British and Americans have no problem communicating with each other.
 They watch each other’s TV series, listen to the same songs and read the same books.

-On the other hand, there’s also Australian English with its own unique vocabulary.
+On the other hand, there’s also Australian English, which has its own unique vocabulary.
 Discover the varieties of Australian English here.